 - 1. Select an operation type, make, model and name the implement. - 2.
-At any point after you complete the NAME section, tap SUMMARY, then tap ...
+At any point after you complete the NAME section, tap.
+The system will ask if you want to save changes you have made.
+Tap Yes to do so.